kevin-d-omara/Physics-Senior-Thesis/README.md

 By Dr. Calvin W. Johnson

-New method being implemented by Kevin D. O'Mara
+New formalism implemented by Kevin D. O'Mara